-Once you have discussed the proposal with the Maintenance Officer, you must fill in a Diversion Order Application Form, which you can find in the Downloads section of this page.
+Once you have discussed the proposal with the Maintenance Officer, you must fill in a Diversion Order Application Form.

 Processing a diversion application involves checking that the proposal complies with the Diversion Order Policy, undertaking statutory consultation, construction, advertising and confirmation of the order.